-IMPACTS OF CLIMATE CHANGE ON RARE AMPHIBIANS OF THE NORTHERN ATLANTIC FOREST
+IMPACTS OF CLIMATE CHANGE ON SMALL-RANGED AMPHIBIANS OF THE NORTHERN ATLANTIC FOREST

-Number of words: 4801
+Number of words: 5030

-Running head: THE IMPACT OF CLIMATE CHANGE ON RARE AMPHIBIANS
+Running head: THE IMPACT OF CLIMATE CHANGE ON SMALL-RANGED AMPHIBIANS

 ABSTRACT

-Changes in the climatic conditions of our planet are expected to shift species distributions all around the world.
-Amphibians are particularly vulnerable to these environmental changes, as they tend to be highly sensitive to fluctuations in precipitation and temperature, mainly during the breeding season when their behavioral activity increases.
-While extensive research has shown that climate change may potentially increase the rate of amphibian’s extinctions worldwide, few studies have attempted to evaluate how these changes may impact the rare species.Such literature bias is caused by the minimum number of occurrences records required to run complex modelling techniques typically adopted in climate change studies.Therefore, because rare species have few geographic registers, they tend to be removed from these analyses.
-Here, we use simple Euclidean distance methods to evaluate how changes in climatic conditions predicted for 2050 and 2070 (under four different greenhouse concentration scenarios) may impact ten rare amphibians of the Northern portion of the Atlantic Forest.
+Climate change is shifting species distribution all around the world.
+Amphibians are particularly vulnerable to these environmental changes, as they are highly sensitive to fluctuations in rainfall and temperature.
+While previous studies have shown that climate change may increase amphibian species extinctions worldwide, few have tested how these changes may impact small-ranged species.
+Here, we use simple Euclidean distance methods to evaluate how changes in climatic conditions predicted for 2050 and 2070 may impact ten small-ranged amphibians of Northern Atlantic Forest in Brazil.
 Specifically, we focused on changes in temperature and precipitation regimes during the breeding season of all target species.
-Our results indicate that future climatic conditions will be less favorable for the evaluated species under all greenhouse gases concentration scenarios.
-Environmental conditions similar to the ones currently experienced by the species may in general shift to southwestern regions.
-Likewise, we expect favorable climatic conditions to move in altitude, but without a common trend among the evaluated species.
-In spite of these impacts, the climatic conditions connectivity may not be affected in the near future.
-Taken together, these findings suggest that rare amphibians of the Northern Atlantic forest will be negatively affected by climate change, mainly by the reduction, and geographic and altitudinal shifts of suitable climatic conditions.
-Our results also indicate that actions to decrease greenhouse gas emissions would reduce the impact on these rare species.
-Despite its exploratory nature, this study offers some insights on how rare species may be affected by future climate changes, adding to a growing body of evidences that increasing greenhouse gases emissions in the atmosphere will have negative impacts to the biodiversity.
+Our results indicate that future climatic conditions will be less favorable for the evaluated species.
+Environmental conditions similar to the ones currently experienced by the species may shift to southwestern regions.
+Likewise, we expect favorable climatic conditions to move in altitude, but without a common trend among species.
+In spite of these impacts, the most favorable climatic conditions for each species will keep the same connectivity patterns as observed in the present.
+Taken together, these findings suggest that small-ranged amphibians of the Northern Atlantic Forest will be negatively affected by climate change, mainly by the reduction and shifts of suitable climatic conditions.
+Finally, our results also indicate that actions to decrease greenhouse gas emissions would reduce the impact on these small-ranged species.

-Key-Words: Ecological Niche Modelling; Species Distribution Modeling; Anurans; Global Warming; Geographic Distribution.
+Key-Words: Ecological Niche Modelling; Euclidean Distance; Anurans; Global Warming; Geographic Distribution.

 INTRODUCTION

 Since the pre-industrial era, humans have been considerably increasing the concentration of greenhouse gases in the atmosphere, and therefore, altering the climate of our planet (IPCC 2014a).
-The so called global warming, or better said climate change, is expected to (Garcia et al. 2014; Young et al. 2016)have major negative impacts onbiodiversity(Hijmans et al. 2005; Moritz and Agudo 2013).
-Currently, there is a general agreement in the scientific community that climate change will promote species range shift worldwide, which in turn, may also facilitate species invasion and disrupt ecosystem networks, finally leading to an increase in global rates of species extinction (Pecl et al. 2017).
+As a consequence, climate change is already impacting biodiversity (Garcia et al. 2014; Young et al. 2016), and further ecological transformations are expected for the future (Hijmans et al. 2005; Moritz and Agudo 2013).
+Currently, it is a consensus that climate change will promote species range shift worldwide, which in turn, may also facilitate species invasion and disrupt ecosystem networks, finally leading to an increase in global rates of species extinction (Pecl et al. 2017).
 Amphibians are particularly vulnerable to such changes (Parmesan 2006; Loyola et al. 2014).
-Primarily, because they are ectotherms, which means they depend on external sources of heat to regulate their body temperature, and alsobecause theirthin skinsare generallyhighly sensitive to dehydration (Hopkins 2007).Due to these two characteristics, amphibians’ population prompt respond to variations in temperature and precipitation, especially during their breeding season when the species tend to be more active and, therefore, more vulnerable(Blaustein et al. 2001).
+Because of their physiology, amphibians depend on external sources of heat to regulate body temperature, and their skin is highly sensitive to dehydration (Hopkins 2007).
+As a result, amphibian populations promptly respond to variations in temperature and precipitation, especially during their breeding season when the species are more active (Blaustein et al. 2001).